 This Page has always been about books - what's on my shelf, what I'm reading, and (sometimes) what my friends wrote.
-(To see what I have written - check out the SHOP page.)
+(To see/purchase what I have written - click here to go to my GumRoad page.)

 I do like a good book.
 The last time I moved, the movers said "Ma'am, we moved a doctor last week.
 You have more books than he does."